tomfa/anyboard-lib/documentation.md

 <a name="AnyBoard.BaseToken+on"></a>
 #### baseToken.on(eventName, callbackFunction)
-Adds a callbackFunction to be executed when event is triggered
+Adds a callbackFunction to be executed always when event is triggered

 **Kind**: instance method of <code>[BaseToken](#AnyBoard.BaseToken)</code>